vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta1-deployment/README.md

 - Package and PackageInstall resources
 - Secret resources for configuring the PackageInstalls
 - Secret resources containing backing service credential/connection info
-- Routing resources for Spring Cloud Gateway and K8s Gateway APIs
+- Routing resources for Spring Cloud Gateway and Kubernetes Gateway APIs

 Deploy all the application’s resources by running the following command from the root of the northstar-space-demo directory.